 4. Garden of Fragrance

 Enjoy dozens of beautiful scents at the Garden of Fragrance, including lavender, mint, rosemary, and much more.
-The San Francisco Botanical Garden dedicated this peaceful space in 1965 for visually impaired and handicapped visitors.
+The San Francisco Botanical Garden dedicated this peaceful space in 1965 for visually impaired and disabled visitors.
 Since then, they’ve expanded into a full experience designed specifically for your senses of smell and touch.

 Location: San Francisco Botanical Garden, 1199 9th Ave